SocialNerds/Leopard-Print-Classification-API/README.md

 data/photos/test
 ~~~~

+5. For better results, crop only the part that leopard print is visible

-5. Run your model,
+6. Run your model,
 ~~~~
 docker exec -it ai python predict.py 1
 ~~~~

-6. You should see, something like,
+7. You should see, something like,
 ~~~~
 Using TensorFlow backend.
                        Good Leopardism